 Socio-Economic & Behavioral Groups

 While forming user flows with wireframes, I came up with the idea of custom modules for communities, allowing them to be modified for group-specific needs, as well as complex filtering to help users find the right group.
-For example, vegetarian-focused groups or groups for mothers planning family meals—led by experts or experienced enthusiasts.
-AI guides users through the app and adapts to their goals.
-So, while the app looks very simple, it still allows us to effectively meet the needs of very different user groups.

 Working on visual solution, I focused on making the app highly intuitive and accessible, as users come from diverse cultural backgrounds.
 The interface follows a minimalist approach with clear accessible hierarchy, spacing, combined with a friendly tone and soft color palette.